 by eamonoc 16 Apr 2014

 Having read the others comments about Dunran Hill, and the fact that on a previous occasion I also drove around looking for access to this Hill.
-I started at O 24609 00899 starB was able to park car back in off road beside a farm entrance track.
+I started at O 24609 00899 starD was able to park car back in off road beside a farm entrance track.
 Across the road crossed a rusty gate and followed a short farm track into a very green fielld with some sheep grazing in the upper reaches went uphill to right hand corner of field and easily accessed the high ground beyond called Carrignamuck upper on OS sheet 56.
-Headed uphill to the corner of a forest at O 251 014 starC.
-I followed tha edge of this forest away to the righthand corner then keeping the edge of the forest on my left went steeply uphill to O 255 018 starD.
-Now on high heathery ground I headed in an easterly direction to Wicklores point O 26032 02021 starE.
+Headed uphill to the corner of a forest at O 251 014 starE.
+I followed tha edge of this forest away to the righthand corner then keeping the edge of the forest on my left went steeply uphill to O 255 018 starF.
+Now on high heathery ground I headed in an easterly direction to Wicklores point O 26032 02021 starG.
 There is a large stone wall here which I easily crossed at a suitable low point and onto a large well made forest track.
 Looking at the dense forest in front of me and not relishing the thought of a painful 100mt crawl through, I headed downhill to the left on this track after about 100mts I followed a track to the right uphill through the trees and came out at summit area with no scratches sore knees or the like, The trig point is just off to the right of the high point of this track among some low sized gorse bushes.
 Great views in all direction from here followd upward route back to car.
 I am not sure if summit area is private and on Dunran Demense land.
 There were no warning signs about access issues at the large stone wall.
 Linkback: https://mountainviews.ie/summit/1101/comment/16012/

 Your Score: Very useful << >>Average